William A. Hall

 William Augustus Hall (October 15, 1815 – December 15, 1888) was an American politician who served in the US House of Representatives.
-He was the brother of Missouri Governor and Representative Willard Preble Hall and the father of Representative Uriel Sebree Hall.
+He was the son of John H. Hall, industrialist and inventor of the M1819 Hall rifle, the brother of Missouri Governor and Representative Willard Preble Hall and the father of Representative Uriel Sebree Hall and Medal of Honor recipient William Preble Hall.

 Early years

 Born in Portland, Maine, on October 15, 1815, Hall moved with his family to Harpers Ferry, Virginia, at a young age and attended the local schools there.
 He attended Yale College, relocated to Missouri in 1840, and was admitted to its bar in 1841.

 Political career

 Hall served as a captain in the Mexican-American War.
 In the 1850 United States census, he was recorded as owning four slaves.
-He served as judge of the Circuit Court in Missouri from 1847 to 1861 and as delegate to the Missouri Constitutional Convention in 1861.
-That year, he was elected to the 37th Congress as a replacement for John Bullock Clark, who had been expelled from Congress for taking up arms against the United States.
+He served as judge of the Circuit Court in Missouri from 1847 to 1861 and as delegate to the Missouri Constitutional Convention in early 1861, where he advocated against secession.
+After the outbreak of the civil war he was appointed a United States Commissioner with powers similar to a federal magistrate judge.
+In the fall of 1861 he was elected as a Democrat to the 37th Congress as a replacement for John Bullock Clark, who had been expelled from Congress for taking up arms against the United States.
 He was elected on his own merit in 1862 and served from January 20, 1862 to March 4, 1865.
 He did not seek an additional term in 1864.